Certificate

 Undergraduate Certificate Application Part I

-Undergraduate Certification Application Part II
+Undergraduate Certificate Application Part II

 Courses

 Courses at the 5000 and 6000 levels qualify for the program; however, undergraduates should consult with the professor prior to taking these courses.
 One independent study may count toward the certificate provided that the final paper is of thematic relevance.
 A working knowledge of Spanish is recommended.
-To inquire if a specific course meets the certificate requirements, please contact the Director of the Cuban Research Institute at cri@fiu.edu.
+To inquire if a specific course meets the certificate requirements, please contact the director of the Cuban Research Institute at cri@fiu.edu.
 The main criterion is that the course syllabus devote at least 25 percent of its contents to Cuba and its diaspora.

 The following list includes approved course offerings that can be counted toward the Undergraduate Certificate in Cuban and Cuban American Studies.
-Additional courses may be counted with the permission of the Director of the Cuban Research Institute.
+Additional courses may be counted with the permission of the director of the Cuban Research Institute.

-African and African Diaspora Studies
+African & African Diaspora Studies

-AFA 2004 Black Popular Cultures, Global Dimensions
+AFA 2004 Black Popular Cultures: Global Dimensions

 AFA 4933 Special Topics in Black Transnationalism: Race, Class, and Power in the Caribbean